stereobooster/stereobooster.com/content/posts/what-i-miss-in-markdown/index.md

 ### Math notation

 I don't need anything fancy - some greek letters, superscript, and subscript.
-Most of the time copy paster Unicode characters, for example: `Σ¹`.
+Most of the time copy-paste Unicode characters, for example: `Σ¹`.
 But there are some edge cases, for example, there is no superscript variation for the asterisk (`*`).

-It would be nice to use AsciiMath inside markdown, like this:
+It would be nice to use AsciiMath inside Markdown, like this:

 Inline: